 It’s okay if your job search stalls, but this doesn’t mean you should give up and stop looking.
 Use the time wisely, refocus, and work on becoming a better candidate.

-if you get stuck in your job search, randstad posts hundreds of new jobs each day. we’ll help you get your job search back on track.
+If you get stuck in your job search, Randstad posts hundreds of new jobs each day.
+We’ll help you get your job search back on track.